Uncertainty Quantification in Machine Learning Based Segmentation: A Post-Hoc Approach for Left Ventricle Volume Estimation in MRI: Modelling the Volume Under Uncertainty

-Section~\ref{sec:application} establishes that treating neural network outputs as predicted probabilities results in a poor model.
-Therefore, we only use the expected value of \eqref{eq:model_RV_naive} as a point estimate for the volume prediction for each slice.
-Thus, if MRI $j$ contains $N_j+1$ slices, we obtain $N_j+1$ deterministic point predictions $p_{0}^{(j)},\ldots ,p_{N_j}^{(j)}$.
 We then preprocess the data such that all predictions start and end with a zero prediction and the next prediction is non-zero, which requires appending zeros or truncating consecutive zero predictions.
-Truncating consecutive zero predictions does not lose information, since the corresponding labeled data also contains no LV volume, hence $p_{0}^{(j)}=p_{N_j}^{(j)}=0$, where $p_{1}^{(j)},\ldots,p_{N_j-1}^{(j)}>0$ for all MRIs $j$.
+Truncating consecutive zero predictions does not lose information, since the corresponding labeled data also contains no LV volume, hence $p_{0}^{(j)}=p_{N_j}^{(j)}=0$, where $p_{1}^{(j)},\ldots,p_{N_j-1}^{(j)}>0$ for all MRIs $j\in\{1,\ldots, M\}$.